Business Tax Credits for Disability Access Updates

 - Buying or modifying equipment or devices for individuals with disabilities.

-What is the Barrier Removal Tax Deduction?
+Barrier Removal Tax Deduction

-The IRS also has an Architectural Barrier Removal Tax Deduction to encourage removal of barriers to mobility for disabled and elderly.
+The IRS also has an Architectural Barrier Removal Tax Deduction to encourage removal of barriers to mobility for the disabled and elderly.
 You can deduct up to $15,000 a year for qualified expenses.
 It is a significant benefit because usually, these expenses would have to be capitalized (depreciated over several years), and this deduction allows you to claim the expenses in the first year.

 You can claim both the disability access tax credit and the barrier removal tax deduction in the same year if the expenses meet the requirements of both sections.
 The barrier reduction deduction makes up the difference between the maximum tax credit and the amount you have spent.
 Much of this is laid out in the IRS Publication 535 - Business Expenses.

 So you have determined that your business qualifies and that the types of improvements also qualify for the tax credit.
-You can take a tax credit for 50 percent of eligible expenditures (noted above) over $250 up to $10,000 a year.
+You can take a tax credit for 50% of eligible expenditures (noted above) over $250 up to $10,000 a year.
 So your tax bill can be reduced by up to $5,000.

 You apply for the disability access tax credit on your business tax return, using IRS Form 8826.
 The form is simple to fill out.